Crazy Over Dogs - All Dogs Matter

 Dogs Eat Grass To Make Themselves Vomit:

-While it is true that dogs will often vomit, after eating grass, it does not infer that they done this because they felt ill and are trying to help themselves by eating the grass.
+While it is true that dogs will often vomit, after eating grass, it does not infer that they did this because they felt ill and are trying to help themselves by eating the grass.

 How The Myth Began: